narmada-nannaka/ZeroTouchIAMMultiAgents/README.md

 - **Natural Language Understanding** for email-based approval classification
 - **Temporal compliance guardrails** for time-restricted access
 - **Comprehensive audit trails** for regulatory compliance

+Real IAM mutations, PAM/JIT elevation, and inbound email ingestion are currently simulated so the orchestration loop can be exercised safely.

 ### Key Innovation